 In conclusion, I strongly urge you to reconsider the proposed housing development on Brooklands Farm.
-The preservation of this green field site, the impact of flooding, sewage, traffic and the protection of wildlife and their habitats should be of utmost importance.
-The proposed development should not go ahead.
+The preservation of this green field site, the mitigation of sewage issues, the protection of wildlife and their habitats, and the prevention of flooding should be of utmost importance.
+It is crucial to explore alternative options that prioritise sustainable development and do not compromise the well-being of our community and environment.